LarrySimiyu/mento-BE/README.md

 # Weather App Back End
 1. Clone repo
 2. Create .env file and add GOOGLE_API and WEATHER_KEY API keys that were sent in email.
-3. In the project run 'node index.js' to start the server.
+3. In the project run `node index.js` to start the server.
     The server must be running locally for the front end application to work.